GM CFO sees 'positive signs' in U.S. retail sales in early May

-DETROIT (Reuters) - General Motors Co’s (GM.N) chief financial officer said on Friday that vehicle sales for the No. 1 U.S. automaker and the U.S. auto sector were trending in a positive direction as the sector recovers from the coronavirus pandemic.
+DETROIT, May 15 (Reuters) - General Motors Co’s chief financial officer said on Friday that vehicle sales for the No. 1 U.S. automaker and the U.S. auto sector were trending in a positive direction as the sector recovers from the coronavirus pandemic.

 “Early days, but we’re seeing some positive signs in the first two weeks of May on the retail side,” CFO Dhivya Suryadevara said during a webcast of a Goldman Sachs investor conference.